mohamed255255/Parking-Reservation-System/README.md

 - **Clean architecture (Controller → Service → Repository → Database)**
 - Used **DTOs** for requests and responses to decouple persistence models from exposed APIs, improving security, readability, and maintainability of the codebase.
 - **Global exception handling**
-- Implemented Strategy Design Pattern, allowing seamless integration of any kind of paymet gateway
+- Implemented Strategy Design Pattern, allowing seamless integration of any kind of paymet gateways